Astigmatism might be the most misunderstood vision problem. Even the name is challenging to many people, who incorrectly call it "stigmatism."

 Symptoms of uncorrected astigmatism are eye strain and headaches, especially after reading or other prolonged visual tasks.

-Squinting also is a very common symptom of uncorrected astigmatism.
+Squinting also is a very common symptom.

 What Causes Astigmatism?